O'Cayz Corral: History

 Located in Madison, Wisconsin, United States, O'Cayz Corral was originally named Don's Shell (Owned by Don & Cay Millard) and later renamed Millard's Bar.
 Catherine "Cay" Millard became sole owner of the tavern in 1980 and changed the name to O'Cayz Corral, a country-western themed bar with a legal capacity of 150.
 Sometime in the early 80's Cay began to ask local musicians such as Pat MacDonald (who later formed Timbuk 3) if they would like to play at the venue, but it was not until The Replacements were booked for two back-to-back shows that the venue became well known for live music.
 It was operated by "Cay" until her death in 1990.

 Four of the children (Mike, Mary, Pat, Don) formed a corporation "Cayz Corp" and continued the business.
 They then leased the club to Cathy Dethmers from 1994 until 2001.
 Referred to in the press as "iconic" and the "CBGB's of the Midwest," O'Cayz featured many underground punk, grunge, and rock bands that later became major contributors to pop culture.

 Indeed, at one time many touring bands had O'Cayz Corral on their bucket list of places to play.
 Some famous bands such as Nirvana, Soul Asylum, and Living Colour only played there once.
-Other famous bands such as The Smashing Pumpkins only played there a couple of times or so, while bands like L7 graced the venue once or twice a year for several years—even after they were selling out stadiums elsewhere.
+Other famous bands such as The Smashing Pumpkins played at O'Cayz several times in a single year before outgrowing the venue, while bands like L7 graced the venue once or twice a year for several years—even after they were selling out stadiums elsewhere.

 People best remember two events at O'Cayz, aside from the many fine performances there.
 A drunk truck driver smashed into and destroyed the front facade of the building, also killing a 22-year-old University of Wisconsin student and destroying the band Surgery's ambulance filled with their equipment.
 On another occasion, the floor caved in on the dance floor during a Royal Crescent Mob performance.

 O'Cayz was destroyed on January 1, 2001, by a fire that began in the Cay's Comic-Strip, a neighborhood bar at 502 East Wilson Street also owned by the family of Cay Millard.
 Dethmers reopened nearby in 2004 as the High Noon Saloon.